tesaunders/tesaunders.github.io/content/notes/genealogy/guide.md

 ### [Archives New Zealand Collections Search](https://collections.archives.govt.nz)

-Archives New Zealand contains a wide variety of records that are extremely valuable for conducting family history research.
-First, use Collections Search to find probates.
+Archives New Zealand manages a massive variety of records of interest for family history research.

+I recommend starting with probates.
 Probates are official records of how a person's estate was administered after their death.
 If the deceased person's will was submitted to the courts then it will be included in the probate record.
 This makes probates an extremely valuable source of information for the family historian for several reasons:

-- Wills and probates contain official information about a person such as their legal name, date of birth, and date of death.
+- They contain official information about a person such as their legal name, date of birth, and date of death.
+Sometimes it can be difficult to nail this information down from other sources.
-- They usually also contain interesting facts about a person such as their place of residence and occupation.
+- They usually contain interesting facts about a person such as their place of residence and occupation.
-- Where a deceased person appoints their next of kin as executor of their will, the will and probate will often contain valuable information about them too.
+- Where a deceased person appoints their next of kin as executor of their will, or bequeaths their belongings to family members, the will and probate will often contain valuable information about them too.
-- Wills are a good source for confirming the names and relationships of family members who are allocated assets.

-Probates can be searched directly through Collections Search or the [FamilySearch](https://www.familysearch.org/search/collection/1865481) collection, which is where Archives NZ ultimately [plans](https://www.archives.govt.nz/research-guidance/research-guides/identity/searching-digitised-probates) to upload all probates over 50 years old.
+Probates can be searched directly through Collections Search or through the [FamilySearch](https://www.familysearch.org/search/collection/1865481) collection, which is where Archives NZ ultimately [plans](https://www.archives.govt.nz/research-guidance/research-guides/identity/searching-digitised-probates) to upload all probates over 50 years old.

+### Local Authority Burial Records

+District and Regional Councils hold records relating to burials.

+## Expand to Include Newspapers, Museums, and Archives

+Papers Past

+Military records